EBT.jpg

 Digitizing the Baggage Tag for a Connected Journey

-When combined with digital baggage messaging standards, Electronic Baggage Tags help create a more connected, automated, and reliable baggage process.
+Electronic Baggage Tags (EBT) allow airlines and passengers to replace traditional paper tags with secure, electronic alternatives.
+When combined with digital baggage messaging standards, the implementation of EBT helps create a more connected, convenient, and reliable baggage process.

 How EBT Works in the Digital Baggage Ecosystem